 Just in a few weeks, 200K people started following the @RateMySkypeRoom or the Bookcase Credibility projects on Twitter.
 Every few minutes a new screenshot of someone on TV speaking from home gets analyzed.
 Claude Taylor, a veteran of presidential campaigns who worked for the Clinton White House, is behind it.

-So each cluster represents here a "narrative".
-Ratings that share a semantic (the camera angle, cozy elements, the colors and tone...) get connected.
+Each cluster represents a "narrative".
+Ratings that share similarities - camera angle, coziness, colors - get connected.
 High dense regions of the networks are delimited as clusters.
 We define the clusters with the terms that appear more often in that cluster and are less generic in the entire corpus.

 Here you have a detailed definition of each cluster using the most significant 📚🖼 nouns and 👍👎 adjectives.
-To see it bigger click here

-Although the big mayority of ratings are positive, between 6 and 9, guess what... the most popular reviews are the ones with the highest score (10) and the lowest (0,1).
+Although the big majority of ratings are positive, between 6 and 9, the most popular reviews are the ones with the highest score (10) and the lowest (0,1).
 Extremes are exciting, normality is boring.
-But if all the ratings were extremes they would become normal...

 Maybe we are all "pretending" these days, but at least let's pretend well!